Aparna-Bindhu/solana-ride-sharing/README.md

 6. If a ride taker click the 'I am a safe ride taker' button then list the ride givers around you with the same date, time and locations. you can request them for a ride by clicking the request button.

-7. The Ride Giver can see these request in the 'Ride Taker or Ride Giver selection page' nav-bar named 'Ride Taker Request List'.
+7. The Ride Giver can see these request raised by Ride Taker in the 'Ride Taker or Ride Giver selection page' nav-bar named 'Ride Taker Request List'.
 The Ride Giver can accept or decline the request's.

-8. If the Ride Giver accept the request, the Ride Taker can see these accept detail's in the 'Ride Taker or Ride Giver selection page'  nav-bar named 'Ride Giver Accept List' with payment button.
+8. If the Ride Giver accepts the request, the Ride Taker can see these accept detail's in the 'Ride Taker or Ride Giver selection page'  nav-bar named 'Ride Giver Accept List' with payment button.
 There are two conditions

                                     * Until the ride giver accept your request the payment button get disabled.